"Jonathan Foster's music has magic, melody and even some mirth." – Mark Helpsmeet, Song of the Soul

 “True to his roots as a trained observer, the political divisiveness that marked 2020—as well as the effects of a deadly pandemic that kept artists and everyone else inside—found its way into a handful of the 10 songs on “Lantern Shade.” - Jon Lewis, After Five Magazine

-Genres: Americana, Folk, Roots Rock, Acoustic, Singer-Songwriter, Alt-Folk, Indie, Folk-rock, Country-rock, Alt-country
+Genres: Folk, Americana, Roots Rock, Country, Acoustic, Singer-Songwriter, Alt-Folk, Indie, Folk-rock, Country-rock, Alt-country, Folk-country

-Influences: John Prine, Tom Petty, Neil Young, Townes Van Zandt, Natalie Merchant, Lead Belly, John Hiatt, Bob Dylan, Paul Simon, Gillian Welch, Ben Harper, Todd Snider, James McMurtry, Emmylou Harris, Guy Clark, Hayes Carll, Warren Zevon, The Band, The Tragically Hip, Mark Knopfler, Bruce Springsteen, Johnny Cash, Woody Guthrie, Uncle Tupelo, David Bowie, Crosby, Stills, Nash, and Toots & the Maytals.
+Influences: John Prine, Tom Petty, Neil Young, Townes Van Zandt, Natalie Merchant, Lead Belly, John Hiatt, Bob Dylan & The Band, Paul Simon, Gillian Welch, Ben Harper, Todd Snider, James McMurtry, Emmylou Harris, Guy Clark, Hayes Carll, Warren Zevon, The Tragically Hip, Mark Knopfler, R.E.M., Bruce Springsteen, Johnny Cash, Woody Guthrie, Uncle Tupelo, David Bowie, Crosby, Stills, Nash, Donna the Buffalo, Tracy Chapman, and The Decemberists.

-Opener: Deadstring Brothers, The Sam Chase, Rita Hosking, Dead Winter Carpenters, Banditos, Coffis Brothers, Andre Thierry, Von Stomper, Edesssa, Brothers Reed, Jack Grace, Craig Chaquico, Scott Joss, MAITA, Orion Walsh, W.C.
+Opener for: Deadstring Brothers, The Sam Chase, Rita Hosking, Dead Winter Carpenters, Banditos, Coffis Brothers, Andre Thierry, Von Stomper, Edesssa, Brothers Reed, Jack Grace, Craig Chaquico, Scott Joss, MAITA, Orion Walsh, W.C.
 Clark, and Randy Weeks.

 Member: The Americana Music Association, Folk Alliance International, and Broadcast Music, Inc. (BMI)